Bayesian Event-Based Model for Disease Subtype and Stage Inference: Discussion

 \subsection{Synthetic Datasets}

 We conducted all experiments on the CHTC cluster at the University of Wisconsin-Madison~\citep{https://doi.org/10.21231/gnt1-hw21}.
-Across the 1,320 synthetic datasets, 2 timed out.
-SuStaIn (KDE) failed to process an additional 152 due to an ``IndexError'', highlighting its fragility in practice.
+Across the 1,320 synthetic datasets, SuStaIn failed to process 155 (155 for KDE and 1 for GMM) files due to ``IndexError'' and ``Singular matrix'', highlighting its fragility in practice.
 As shown in Figs.~\ref{fig:tau},~\ref{fig:subtype}, ~\ref{fig:stage} and \ref{fig:runtime}, \textsc{bebms} consistently outperforms SuStaIn across ordering, subtyping, and staging tasks, and is faster.
 Unless otherwise mentioned, the results refer to Exp.
 1-9.

 \textbf{Ordering:} \textsc{bebms} and its blind variant achieved Kendall’s $\tau$ distances of $0.24 \pm 0.01$ and $0.29 \pm 0.01$, respectively---substantially lower (better) than SuStaIn KDE ($0.33 \pm 0.01$) and SuStaIn GMM ($0.39 \pm 0.01$).
 For reference, random guessing yielded $0.45 \pm 0.00$.
 Variability is 95\% CI.
 SuStaIn GMM performed particularly poorly when biomarker measurements deviated from Gaussian assumptions and also showed a marked decline with increasing proportions of healthy participants, even under normally distributed data.
 By contrast, \textsc{bebms}---although also assuming Gaussian distributions---was robust to non-Gaussian misspecification, and outperformed SuStaIn KDE in most cases.
 Both \textsc{bebms} and SuStaIn struggled in Experiment 9, where the ordinal assumption of disease stages was violated and data were generated from the sigmoid framework.
 Regarding participant size, performance saturated around 300 participants. \textsc{bebms} was also robust to varying healthy ratios: holding the total number of participants fixed, increasing the proportion of controls had only a modest effect on ordering accuracy.